In Palermo stands a statue of an ancient king holding a snake. With its fangs bared, the snake suckles at the king’s breast.

 This unusual image is called Genius of Palermo.
 (In this instance, genius means protective spirit.)
 Even though the image is the city’s emblem and at least six Genius statues decorate the town, no one seems to agree on its meaning.

 One of the statues may provide a clue.
-A Latin inscription at its base, paraphrased, says that Palermo eats her own and feeds the foreigners.
+A Latin inscription at its base, paraphrased, says that Palermo feeds its visitors and eats its own.

-Certainly, the city of Palermo and the island of Sicily have had a lot of foreigners to feed.
+Certainly, the city of Palermo and the island of Sicily have fed many foreigners.

 Located two miles from the tip of Italy’s boot, Sicily was once at the center of the known universe.